No Products in the Cart

 It was not that long ago that you’d need to part with a lot of your hard-earned to own a tube amp; probably a price tag with five figures on it.
 Not anymore.
 At Tube Sound Audio we provide you with three inexpensive ways of owning a fine tube amp set up to play digital music sources as well as vinyl records.
 Better still, we can perfectly complement the amp with a pair of loudspeakers that bring out the absolute best from the amp.
 We will even custom build them to suit your decore.

-The tube (or valve) amp is as much back in vogue as vinyl records.
-In fact, the two together are an absolutely marvellous combination as both represent analogue sound, the recording and reproduction thereof.
+The tube or valve amplifier is as much back in vogue as vinyl records.
+In fact, the two together are an absolutely marvellous combination as both represent analogue audio, the recording and reproduction thereof.
 That said, a tube amp will improve the sound of your digital source music too; here’s how.
 Tube amps (valve is the favoured American description) are an analogue device as they are always ‘on’ – the tube is continually aglow; solid state or transistor based amps are by contrast digital devices.
 The reason the sound of a tube amp is described as ‘warm’ and why listeners find it so appealing (with no hint of listening fatigue) is that the tube amp distorts on the second harmonic.
 The second harmonic is a frequency double the original sound and is an overtone factor abundantly produced by various musical instruments giving a depth and richness to the sound.
 The distortions produced by a solid state amplifier are mostly multiples of odd numbers (tertiary and quintic) which the ear hears as harshness.
 Perhaps this is why there is such a focus on low distortion figures in the promotion material of solid state amplifiers.

 The returning (and increasing) interest in owning and listening to vinyl records means a home sound system will not only require a turntable, the system will also need what’s called ‘a phono stage’.
 This is a preamplifier which is connected between the turntable’s phono cartridge and the main (power) amplifier.
 In more technical language, the phono stage is actually a pre-pre amplifier as there is a preamplifier stage before the power stage of the main amplifier.
 Any of these stages could be free standing units or included in one or more housings.
 Tube Sound Audio will happily assist with further understanding of any of these set up considerations.